Features and Patches

 These three variants can be found in the download area:

-a) The installation package of the current AR,
+a) The installation package of the current Annual Release (AR),

 b) the current monthly update, which is simply installed on the valid AR, and